-29.8.3.1 At least one unit point per city owned by the victim must be removed.
+29.8.3.1 At least one unit point per city owned by the victim must be removed (cities or tokens).
+The victim chooses where these come from.

-29.8.3.2 These unit points may be paid for either partially or wholly by returning two treasury tokens per unit point from treasury to stock.
+29.8.3.2 These unit points may be paid for either partially or wholly by moving two treasury tokens per unit point from treasury to stock.